Homeroida/book_giveaway_project/README.md

 ## Features

 ### User Authentication
-- Registration with email
+- **Registration with Email**: Users can register using their email address.
+The registration endpoint is `/register/`.
-- Login with email and password
+- **Login**: Users can log in using their email and password.
+The login endpoint is `/login/`.

 ### Books Management
-- CRUD operations for books
+- **CRUD Operations**: Users can create, read, update, and delete books.
+The CRUD operations are handled by the `BookViewSet` class.
-- Filtering books based on author, genre, condition, etc.
+- **Book Filtering**: Users can filter books based on various parameters like author, genre, etc., using the `BookFilter` class.

 ### Supporting Resources
-- Manage authors, genres, and conditions
+- **Authors, Genres, and Conditions**: The API allows users to manage authors, genres, and conditions.
+These are managed by the `AuthorViewSet`, `GenreViewSet`, and `ConditionViewSet` classes respectively.

 ### Book Retrieval Information
-- Information on the location from where the book can be picked up
+- **Location**: Each book has a `location` field that indicates where the book can be picked up.

 ### Ownership Decision
-- If multiple people are interested in a book, the owner can choose the recipient
+- **Recipient Selection**: If multiple people are interested in a book, the owner has the capability to choose the recipient.
+This is managed by the `InterestViewSet` class and the `select_recipient` method.

 ## Libraries Used